-This topic explains how to manage locks in running processes.
+This topic explains how to use locks in running processes.

 Deployment Automation uses locks to ensure that processes do not interfere with one another.
 Normally, a lock is released as soon as it is no longer needed.
 Sometimes a lock is not released, and its associated process is unable to complete.
 The lock management feature enables you to quickly identify and resolve abnormal lock conditions.

 A running process with a lock, like all active processes, is displayed with a status of Running.
 If a locked process takes longer to complete than expected, you can cancel the process or investigate it from the Locks page.